shunnnli/NeuroDAP/README.md

  3. **Session analysis** (extract trial table for each session; align signals and perform basic analysis of these aligned signals; plot session summary)
  4. **Experiment analysis** (pooled all sessions across all animals; perform data analysis)

- Please refer to the wiki section for more detial documentation.
+ Please refer to the wiki section for more detail documentation.

  ## Introduction of sample data set